Marşandiz train collision

-Accident
+Collision

 The Ankara–Konya high-speed train departed from the Ankara high-speed railway station (Ankara YHT Garı) with 206 passengers on board at 06:30 local time (03:30 UTC) on 13 December 2018.
 About four minutes later, a head-on collision occurred when the train collided with a locomotive returning from rail inspection duty, right before the Marşandiz railway station in the Yenimahalle district of Ankara Province.
 The high-speed train was traveling towards Konya Station at a line speed of about 80–90 km/h.
 Three of its cars derailed, and a footbridge over the railway line collapsed onto two other cars.
 Eight people, including three railroad engineers, were killed onsite.
 A German citizen was among the victims.
-48 injuries were reported in the immediate aftermath of the incident, though the total was later updated to 84.
+Forty-eight injuries were reported in the immediate aftermath of the incident, though the total was later updated to 84.
 The injured passengers, three of them in critical condition, were rushed to several hospitals in Ankara.
 One injured passenger died afterwards.

-Published photographs show that a E68000 locomotive (unit number 68 041) and a HT80000 (unit number 80101) high-speed electric multiple unit were involved in the accident.
+Photographs show that a E68000 locomotive (unit number 68 041) and a HT80000 (unit number 80101) high-speed electric multiple unit were involved in the accident.

 Aftermath

 Wreckage removal and line recovery

 More than 40 ambulances, 20 fire trucks, police, National Medical Rescue teams, and fire and rescue teams rushed to the scene of the accident.

 Heavy cranes for wreckage removal arrived at the accident site at 16:00 local time (13:00 UTC), and teams of firefighters and railroad workers continued with cutting and removal work into the night despite heavy snowfall.
 It took three days to remove the wreckage, repair the track, and repair the railway electrification system, after which the line was reopened.
-2 cars of HT80101 was written off and replacement cars was ordered from Germany and this train reused.
+Two cars of HT80101 was written off and replacement cars was ordered from Germany and this train reused.